Pomona/Pomona/README.md

 * Special handling for nullable types in JSON schema generation needs to be added.

 * IPomonaDataSource needs to be improved.
-Must be passed some sort of query..
   Maybe also remove generics stuff here?
 Don't know if there's really any advantage to having generics..
   Maybe there should be multiple IPomonaDataSource (like repositories).